schoettl/master-thesis/README.md

 Master thesis
 =============

+My master thesis, written in LaTeX using LuaTeX, knitr, BibTeX, make, and more.
 I guess this work is technically inspired by the book The Pragmatic Programmer.
 Maybe it will help someone in the process of automating the compilation of their thesis.
-More details are at [my blog](http://jakob.keramik-schoettl.de/blog/).
+More details can be found at [my blog](http://jakob.keramik-schoettl.de/blog/).

 Compile
 -------